beenish01/-Social-Media-Data-Analysis---Analyzing-Tesla-Related-Tweets/README.md

 ## How to run the project

-Create a kafka topic, run the producer and consumer python scripts and then run dashboard.py to view dashboard.
+ Implementation
+The implementation is divided into the following tasks:

+Obtain twitter data
+Create a kafka producer that publishes messages to a topic Create a kafka consumer that consumes messages from the kafka topic.
+Process content of the tweets and store it to SQLite database.
+Use Spark SQL to query data from SQLite database and create visualizations.

  ## Set up
  This project was built using: